 From the 2026 budget audit

-Roughly 856 Ft per taxpayer per year — 3,515 millió Ft total, overwhelmingly capital spending — for on-farm improvements whose productivity gain accrues entirely to the landholder.
+Roughly 879 Ft per taxpayer per year — 3,515 million Ft total, overwhelmingly capital — to fund an improvement that increases the value of private agricultural land.

 What you see — and what you don't

-The seen: irrigation capacity on agricultural holdings, financed at public expense.
-The unseen: the urban wage-earner whose payroll taxes fund a capital improvement to a private asset they will never own and whose higher yields they will never share.
+The seen: irrigation infrastructure installed on agricultural holdings, raising yields and land values.
+The unseen: the urban wage-earner whose payroll taxes fund a capital improvement to a private asset they will never own — while the landholder captures the full productivity gain.

 Objection